Pierre-Joseph Proudhon: Private property and the state

+That is, it points out the structure of unearned income such as rent, interest, and capitalist profit, which allows the owner to make money by having power simply because he or she has legal ownership without directly working and without occupying the property.

 In Confessions of a Revolutionary, Proudhon also wrote:

 In asserting that property is freedom, Proudhon was referring not only to the product of an individual's labor, but also to the peasant or artisan's home and tools of his trade and the income he received by selling his goods.
 For Proudhon, the only legitimate source of property is labor.
 What one produces is one's property and anything beyond that is not.
 Proudhon advocated workers' self-management and was opposed to the private ownership of the means of production.
 In 1848, Proudhon wrote:

 Proudhon also warned that a society with private property would lead to statist relations between people, arguing: